ianwu13/llm_nego_plan_exps/README.md

     - `models/` : weights for dialogue planning models
     - *`do_chat.py`*
     - *`do_selfplay.py`*
+    - *`commd_gen_selfplay.py`*: script for generating commd of running different experiments and stored as .json and .md file
+    - *`extract.py`*: Recursively extract dialogue content from every log file into json format in the provided input directory and stored the result to provided output directory
+    - *`get_deal.py`*: detect the final deal from conversation in json format
+    - *`get_prompts.py`*:
     - *`registry.py`*: A registry for supported (dataset, model, task) triplets and required name to class mappings.
     - *`utils.py`*: Independent utilities used throughout the code.
+    - *`Makefile`*: Automaticly running all the experiment commd in commd.json file

     - `storage/` : SUGGESTED - for all storage, gitignored by default
         - `logs/` : log dir for the results and outputs of the tasks.